warlocksmurf/warlocksmurf.github.io/_posts/2024-04-27-hacktheonsejongctf2024.md

 image: /assets/posts/hacktheonsejongctf2024/icon.jpg
 ---

 This is a writeup for all forensics challenges from Hacktheon Sejong CTF 2024.
-This CTF was special as I was invited by a Taiwan player to play with her team as a forensics player.
-Fortunately, I did not disappoint them.
-Sadly we did not get top 20 but it was a fun experience overall.
+I was invited by a Taiwanese player to join her team to handle forensics/misc challenges.
+Fortunately, I did not disappoint them as I managed to solve all the challenges easily.
+Shame we did not get top 20 but it was still a fun experience overall.

 ## Rumor 1 [Forensics]
 Question: I've heard rumors that it's possible to analyze an accident using just a single file. please find the answers to the following questions.
 What is the IP address of the mail server used by the PC to be analyzed?
 Ex: xxx.xxx.xxx.xxx

 Flag: `92.68.200.206`

 We are given a single event log to investigate.
-Analyzing its logs, it seems that the event log was `Sysmon`.
+Analyzing the event log, it seems to be `Sysmon` judging by the event IDs.
 Since the description mentioned something about mail server, filtering the event log with `SMTP` shows the IP address of the mail server.

 ![one](/assets/posts/hacktheonsejongctf2024/one.png)